WITH LOVE, WE SHALL FACE THE END-TIME REALITIES!

 Certainly, creation made us mere mortals, but only death brings us to be with our Immortal God.
 Hence, every human person must have to answer this call one day, and be committed to the mother earth, in as much as Christ has died and resurrected to life, then when we die, we too shall have and share life with Him.

-Therefore, as we draw closer to the end-time and await the final coming of our Lord Jesus Christ, let us persevere with the following:
+Therefore, as we draw closer to the end-time and await the final coming of our Lord Jesus Christ;

 - Forgiving others their offences (Matthew 6:14-15).